On the Hilbert eigenvariety at exotic and CM classical weight 1 points

+When $F=\Q$, it was known from the work of Cho and Vatsal \cite{CV03} that the weight map is {ramified} at $x$ if $f$ is $p$-regular and has RM by a quadratic real field in which $p$ splits.
+Recently, Bella\"iche and Dimitrov \cite{D-B} showed that when $F=\Q$ and $f$ is a $p$-regular cusp form of weight one, the Coleman-Mazur eigencurve is smooth at $x$, and gave a precise criterion for the \'etaleness of the weight map.

-We say that $x$ is dihedral (resp. exotic) if the corresponding $\overline G$ is non-abelian dihedral (resp. exotic).
-We say that $x$ is a CM point if it is dihedral and $K/F$ is a totally complex extension.
-Betina \cite{Bet} and Deo \cite{Deo} have obtained results regarding the smoothness of $\cE$ at $x$ and the \'etaleness of $w$ at $x$ in case that $x$ is $p$-regular and dihedral.
-These results depend either on the splitting behavior of the primes of $F$ above $p$ in the extension $K/F$ or on the size of the degree $d=[F:\Q]$.
-To the best of our knowledge, no other work has been done on this topic.
+For a general totally real field $F$, Betina \cite{Bet} and Deo \cite{Deo} have obtained results regarding the smoothness of $\cE$ and \'etaleness of $w$ at $x$ which is $p$-regular and dihedral.
+These results depend either on the splitting behavior of the primes of $F$ above $p$ in the extension $K/F$ or on the number of real embeddings of $K$.
+Most of these results depend either on Leopoldt's conjecture or on the $p$-adic Schanuel conjecture.
+To the best of our knowledge, no other work has been done on this topic in the case of $F \ne \Q$.
 In particular, no results about the geometry of $\cE$ at an exotic point are known so far.

-The main contribution of this paper is to prove \'etaleness of the weight map at an exotic or CM classical point of parallel weight $1$ when $F$ is Galois over $\Q$ and prove the smoothness of $\cE$ at a classical CM point of parallel weight $1$.
-More precisely, the main two theorems of this article, which are conditional on the $p$-adic Schanuel Conjecture (which will be recalled in~\S\ref{section: Schanuel}) are the following.